My Bookmarking Workflow¶

 This is the only thing that keeps me from using Pinboard exclusively, such a handy functionality!

 You can use Pinboard to search for links by tags, title, description or a combination of those.
-The search is case insensitive and match partial words.
+The search is case-insensitive and matches partial words.

-I hope you picked something new to discover in this article wether it is a tool or a way to collect and process your bookmarks that may improve your workflow.
+I hope you picked something new to discover in this article whether it is a tool or a way to collect and process your bookmarks that may improve your workflow.